AndiLavera/motion.cr/README.md

 ## Installation

-Motion has Crystal and JavaScript parts, execute both of these commands:
+Motion.cr has Crystal and JavaScript parts, execute both of these commands:

 ```sh
 dependencies: